brendondalaba/tldr-bible/src/content/bible/21-ecclesiastes.md

 group: 'Wisdom Literature'
 ---

-# Ecclesiastes
-*The God Who Gives Meaning to Life*

-> “Fear God and keep His commandments, for this is the duty of all mankind.” — **Ecclesiastes 12:13**

-Ecclesiastes is Solomon’s honest look back at life “under the sun” — life without God at the center.
-After chasing wisdom, pleasure, work, and success, he concludes that everything apart from God is meaningless.
-It’s a sobering, beautiful reminder that true joy and purpose are found only in living for Him.

----

 ## Overview
 Written near the end of Solomon’s life, Ecclesiastes reads like a journal of reflection from a man who had everything — and found it empty without God.
 He explores the limits of human wisdom and the temporary nature of worldly pursuits.